jrfaller/adsync-gem/README.md

 An Android Directory Synchronizer

+## Build

+First run `bundle install` to install all dependencies.
+Then you can build the gem using `bundle exec gem build`.
+Finally you can install the gem using `gem install --local adsync-1.0.0.gem`.

 ## Configuration

 To use AdSync, you need to have unlocked developer options, enabled USB debugging and trusted the computer where AdSync will run.